zpdDG4gta8XKpMCd/speaking/README.md

-# Hearing/speaking/comparing tool for English learners
+# Pronunciation trainer for English learners

 This tool is for practicing English pronounciation.